keolo/keolo-com/content/posts/how-to-hire-and-nurture-a-high-performing-team.md

 ---
-title: 'How to Hire and Nurture a High Performing Team'
+title: 'How to hire and nurture a high performing team'
 date: 2024-07-02T22:25:03-07:00
 draft: true
 hiddenInHomeList: true